samus-io/tablab-steps/steps/BSxi8HOK23IVqIEgyUnzBUOLONEJWcAaghS/en/README.md

 # Finding and exploiting file upload vulnerabilities

+* Identifying and exploiting file upload vulnerabilities requires systematically testing and methodical evaluation of the application's upload functionality.

 ## General methodology for identifying insecure file uploads

 1. Locate the file upload capability in the application, confirming that the required permissions for uploading files are present.